UntitledModGame/UntitledModGame.github.io/blog/2024-09-23_Premature_systems.md

 ```
 ---

 # But wait!
-This setup is dumb!
+Something about this is dumb!

-Why?
+The `rendering:drawEntity` event is fine...
+The issue is actually the `@draw` event.
+(For context, `@draw` is an event that is emitted globally once per frame.)

+Why is tagging onto `@draw` bad?
 Well, 2 reasons:

-### 1: The project (as a whole) becomes slightly harder to understand
-With systems like this, it becomes harder to get a grand-overview of the project.
-(Such is the price of highly-aggressive decoupling.)

-### 2: Future systems cannot control as much.
+### Reason 1: Future systems cannot control as much.
 Lets imagine that we had a "lobby/menu" screen; where the player isn't actually in the game; but rather, exists within a menu.
 With this, we ideally dont WANT to render the world-entities.
-But we are forced to, because the system is responding to the `@draw` event prematurely.
+But we are forced to, because the system is responding to the `@draw` event prematurely, and in a global-fashion.

+### Reason 2:
+The game as a whole is slightly harder to understand; since events are sprawled out globally.

 # A simple alternative:
 Just expose the function: